darkarnium/perimeterator/README.md

 ### Deployment

-Perimiterator requires a few components in order to function.
+Perimeterator requires a few components in order to function.
 However, in order to make getting started as easy as possible, some Terraform configs have been provided inside of the `terraform/` directory.